 Try life in the slow lane with a trip to this lovely spa.
 Treat yourself to some spa treatments like massages, body waxes, holistic remedies and so much more.
 Go for a relaxing swim and sweat out those toxins in the sauna.
 Get treatment advice before you book to decide what’s best for you.
 Book ahead to avoid being left out.

 Walks and cycle routes

-The Scottish Borders Textile Trail is a ‘tailormade’ way to travel through a region well known for its textile industry from the tweed of Peebles to tartan in Selkirk and cashmere in Hawick.
+The Scottish Borders Textile Trail is a ‘tailormade’ way to travel through a region well known for its textile industry, including the tweed of Peebles, tartan in Selkirk and cashmere in Hawick.
 Look out for birdlife and wild animals on your trek – the scenery is astonishingly pretty.

 For the more energetic amongst you, try the 55-mile long ‘4 Abbeys’ cycle route that will take you around the abbeys at Melrose, Dryburgh, Kelso, and Jedburgh as well as some other points of interest including Jedburgh Castle and Jail, Smailholm Tower and Floors Castle.

 Why not try out some fishing?
 They say it’s the world’s most peaceful competitive sport, but why even compete?
 Contact Fishpal, or an equivalent, if you’d like to learn how to salmon fish like you were born to it.
 Pull on your deep-water wellies and get some advice on the latest rod technology, local river levels and more.